NichiHachi/Sudoku/README.md

 ## Backtrack (Optimized)

-This solver implements an optimized version of the traditional backtracking algorithm with several performance enhancements including forward checking, most constrained variable selection, and constraint propagation.
+This solver implements an optimized version of the traditional backtracking algorithm with several performance enhancements including:
+- forward checking
+- most constrained variable selection
+- constraint propagation
+- caching

 1) **Find Most Constrained Cell**: The algorithm identifies the cell with the fewest possible valid values (Minimum Remaining Values heuristic).
 In case of ties, it selects the cell with more constraints.
 2) **Get Possible Values**: For the selected cell, determine all valid values that satisfy the Sudoku constraints, using a cache to avoid redundant calculations.